JikaiLong/First-Personal-Web-React-SideProject/README.md

-2017/12/06 - the first draft of this project is done

-Thanks to tutorial from Kevin Hsu and Zihao Zhu
+2017/12/06 - the first draft of this project is done with help from Kevin Hsu and Zihao Zhu

 The link to this website: jikai-long.surge.sh